JANANI0210/Ex-06-Feature-Transformation/README.md

 # RESULT

-Thus the Feature Transformation for the given datasets had been executed successfully
+Thus the Feature Transformation for the given datasets has been executed successfully.